Back to blog

 For enterprise customers requiring support and usage of Advanced NetworkingSecurity, and Observability features, “Isovalent Enterprise for Cilium” is recommended with the following benefits:

-• Advanced network policy: Isovalent Cilium Enterprise provides advanced network policy capabilities, including DNS-aware policy, L7 policy, and deny policy, enabling fine-grained control over network traffic for micro-segmentation and improved security.
+• Advanced network policy: advanced network policy capabilities that enable fine-grained control over network traffic for micro-segmentation and improved security.

-• Hubble flow observability + User Interface: Isovalent Cilium Enterprise Hubble observability feature provides real-time network traffic flow, policy visualization, and a powerful User Interface for easy troubleshooting and network management.
+• Hubble flow observability + User Interface: real-time network traffic flow, policy visualization, and a powerful User Interface for easy troubleshooting and network management.

-• Multi-cluster connectivity via Cluster Mesh: Isovalent Cilium Enterprise provides seamless networking and security across multiple clouds, including public cloud providers like AWS, Azure, and Google Cloud Platform, as well as on-premises environments.
+• Multi-cluster connectivity via Cluster Mesh: seamless networking and security across multiple cloud providers like AWS, Azure, Google, and on-premises environments.

 • Advanced Security Capabilities via Tetragon: Tetragon provides advanced security capabilities such as protocol enforcement, IP and port whitelisting, and automatic application-aware policy generation to protect against the most sophisticated threats.
 Built on eBPF, Tetragon can easily scale to meet the needs of the most demanding cloud-native environments.

-• Service Mesh: Isovalent Cilium Enterprise provides seamless service-to-service communication that’s sidecar-free and advanced load balancing, making it easy to deploy and manage complex microservices architectures.
+• Service Mesh: Isovalent Cilium Enterprise provides sidecar-free, seamless service-to-service communication and advanced load balancing, making deploying and managing complex microservices architectures easy.

-• Enterprise-grade support: Isovalent Cilium Enterprise includes enterprise-grade support from Isovalent’s experienced team of experts, ensuring that any issues are resolved promptly and efficiently.
+• Enterprise-grade support: Enterprise-grade support from Isovalent’s experienced team of experts ensures that issues are resolved promptly and efficiently.
 Additionally, professional services help organizations deploy and manage Cilium in production environments.

 Pre-Requisites